SaraAlsoShuran/Pizza_Catcher_Game_JS/README.md

 # 🍕 Pizza Catcher Game 🍕

 ## Overview
 Pizza Catcher is a fun, interactive mini-game built with JavaScript, using Phaser and Next.js.
-The goal of the game is to catch as many pizzas as possible while avoiding falling trash.
-The higher the pizza stack, the higher your score!
+The goal of the game is to catch as many pizza and other foods as possible while avoiding falling trash(empty can).
+The more food you catch, the higher your score!
 Players compete for the top three spots to win special discount vouchers.

 ## Gameplay Features
 Catchable Items: Players can catch pizzas, bread, ice cream, and soda to gain points.